ashrafm11/ansible-simple-project-mariadb-/README.md

-# this repo for ansible-playbook using ansible to deploy mariadb on remote server
+ this repository for ansible-playbook using ansible to deploy mariadb on remote server